Petar Dyaksov

 Petar Dyaksov is a Bulgarian entrepreneur and a digital marketing specialist.
-He is a founder and manager of the digital marketing agency Tendrik.
+He is the founder and manager of the digital marketing agency Tendrik.
 Also, he is the founder and co-founder of different online businesses like fragrances.bg, timedix.com and semando.com.

 Education

-Born in Plovdiv, Petar Dyaksov graduated his BA in "Business Management" at the University of Essex and later on acquired a Master's Degree in "International Business" at Aston University in England.
+Born in Plovdiv, Petar Dyaksov graduated with his BA in "Business Management" at the University of Essex and later on acquired a Master's Degree in "International Business" at Aston University in England.

 In 2013, he returned to Plovdiv and joined the international non-governmental youth organization for Bulgaria – JCI (Junior Chamber International).
 The organization's aim is to unify young people between the ages of 18 and 40, all voluntarily!
-Also, the JCI organization helps organizing social activities, social initiatives, and events in Plovdiv.
+Also, the JCI organization helps to organize social activities, social initiatives, and events in Plovdiv.

-In the period of 2014–2015 he was the president of the local section JCI Plovdiv and in 2017 he became president of the national organization JCI Bulgaria.
+From 2014 to 2015 he was the president of the local section of JCI Plovdiv and in 2017 he became president of the national organization JCI Bulgaria.
 He participated in the realization and organization of various projects, among them are "Ten Outstanding Young Persons" in Bulgaria TOYP, "First Steps in Business", "Book Box" and others.

 Business projects

 fragrances.bg

-In 2011 he launches the online store for branded perfumes – fragrances.bg by the brand of Venera Cosmetics.
+In 2011 he launches an online store for branded perfumes – fragrances.bg by the brand of Venera Cosmetics.
 In 2016 the management was taken over by Venera Commerce Ltd., whose’ manager is Petar Dyaksov.